Select a medication above to begin.

 Addiction, Abuse, and Misuse

-Schedule II controlled substance combination containing an opioid agonist w/ risk of addiction, abuse, and misuse, which can lead to overdose and death; assess opioid abuse or addiction risk prior to prescribing; regularly reassess all pts for misuse, abuse, and addiction
+Schedule II controlled substance combination containing an opioid agonist with risk of addiction, abuse, and misuse, which can lead to overdose and death; assess opioid abuse or addiction risk prior to prescribing; regularly reassess all patients for misuse, abuse, and addiction

 Respiratory Depression